OpenZeppelin/openzeppelin-sdk/examples/truffle-migrate/README.md

 ### Boilerplate

-Due to limitations on how global variables are managed within truffle scripts, both deployment functions need to be wrapped in a `runWithTruffle` helper function exported by `zos` CLI.
+Due to limitations on how global variables are managed within truffle scripts, both deployment functions need to be run after the `Initializer` object exported by `zos` CLI is called.
 We have ongoing efforts to remove this restriction in the near future.